statsite/statsite/README.md

 After the flush interval, the counters and timers of the same key are aggregated and this is sent to the store.

+Gauges also support "delta" updates, which are supported by prefixing the value with either a `+` or a `-`.

 Examples:

 The following is a simple key/value pair, in this case reporting how many